 3. There is a direct relationship between your brain, emotions and breathing patterns.
 If you find that your breath is shallow, fast, and uneasy, chances are very high that your mind is feeling stressed out (as is the case when you’re feeling scared or frustrated).

-4. It helps us to relax and let it go.
+4. It helps us to relax and let go.
 The art of letting go lives in our exhale.
 By exhaling with the intention of release, it becomes significantly easier to let go of problems and focus instead on what’s right in front of us.

 We will be focusing on breath.
 Turn your attention to your breath as you inhale and exhale.